NiborGnu/p4-timeline/TESTING.md

 ![jigsaw](documentation/test/base-css-validation.png)

 JS was run through the offical [jshint_validator](https://jshint.com/) to ensure that the JavaScript functions is correct and working.
-Have an One undefined variable on line 85 that is bootstrap but it works so din't do anything aboput it.
+Have an One undefined variable on line 85 that is bootstrap but it works so din't do anything about it.

 ![jshint](documentation/test/javascript-validation.png)